 3. Approved funds will also be required to undergo ongoing surveillance rating to reaffirm its rating and ensure compliance for the next 2 years after its initial approval.

 4. A non-refundable application fee is payable at the point of application and at the initiation of the surveillance rating.

-6. Details of the next new GIP Funds application cycle will be announced in October 2015.
+6. Details of the next new GIP Funds application cycle and briefing will be announced in 2017.